Atlas’ Knowledge Rich Curriculum

 Our curriculum is knowledge rich.
 It has been designed to ensure that our pupils are taught the content of the EYFS framework and the National Curriculum.
 The content of our curriculum focuses on core concepts for NC subject disciplines and we use materials from the Knowledge Schools Trust Primary Knowledge Curriculum and other high quality schemes which we adapt to a cohesive whole.
 Subjects are taught discretely and we make interdisciplinary links between them to strengthen schema where relevant and appropriate.

 Opportunities are planned across the curriculum to enable pupils to apply and connect knowledge, skills and understanding.
-This starts in the early years, where we have taken the EYFS framework and carefully planned a sequential and progressive learning journey that connects to the KS 1/2 curriculum. (reference EYFS long term plan and KS 1/2 overviews).
+This starts in the early years, where we have taken the EYFS framework and carefully planned a sequential and progressive learning journey that connects to the Key Stage 1 and 2 Curriculum.

 We aim to deliver high quality instruction using evidence from cognitive science to support strong teaching.
 For example, opportunities for retrieval practice and repetition so that pupils learn and remember more over their time with us.